Hezbollah: Armed strength

 Hezbollah does not reveal its armed strength.
-The Dubai-based Gulf Research Centre estimated that Hezbollah's armed wing comprises 1,000 full-time Hezbollah members, along with a further 6,000–10,000 volunteers.
+The Dubai-based Gulf Research Centre estimated in 2006 that Hezbollah's armed wing comprises 1,000 full-time Hezbollah members, along with a further 6,000–10,000 volunteers.
 According to the Iranian Fars News Agency, Hezbollah has up to 65,000 fighters.
+In October 2023, Al Jazeera cited Hezbollah expert Nicholas Blanford as estimating that Hezbollah has at least 60,000 fighters, including full-time and reservists, and that it had increased its stockpile of missiles from 14,000 in 2006 to about 150,000.
 It is often described as more militarily powerful than the Lebanese Army.
 Israeli commander Gui Zur called Hezbollah "by far the greatest guerrilla group in the world".

 In 2010, Hezbollah was believed to have 45,000 rockets.
 Israeli Defense Forces Chief of Staff Gadi Eisenkot said that Hezbollah possesses "tens of thousands" of long- and short-range rockets, drones, advanced computer encryption capabilities, as well as advanced defense capabilities like the SA-6 anti-aircraft missile system.